Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Discussion

 \subsection{Limitations}

 Our work measures community governance through community members' public discussion of moderators.
 While these signals enable insights about different governance strategies, they do not capture every aspect of the success of a community's governance.
 What people say publicly does not always reflect their actual beliefs, and even if it did, minimizing community unhappiness is not necessarily the best objective function for community moderators.
-Differences in community members' behavior and values also may bias our results, as different community may have different norms around mod discourse, and different community members may feel more or less comfortable expressing their opinions publicly.
+Although we conclude that excluding content that mentions specific moderators by name and removed content does not substantially impact our results (\sect\ref{sec:outcome_validation}), differences in community members' behavior and values also may still bias our results, as different community may have different norms around mod discourse, and different community members may feel more or less comfortable expressing their opinions publicly.
 Additional study is needed to ensure that scalable methods for measuring governance reflect the needs of all community members, not just the noisiest.

 Even though our fine-tuned sentiment classifier exceeds the performance of state-of-the-art methods (\sect\ref{sec:outcomes}), it is not perfect.
 The large volume of data of data used in our analyses minimizes the impact of any single misclassification by the model, and all of our figures include bootstrapped CIs to better understand the robustness of our findings.
 Furthermore, systems as complex as online communities have countless confounding factors that can bias analyses such as ours.
 While we attempt to control for confounders by using IPTW and DID causal inference methods (\sect\ref{sec:iptw_did}), future work should make use of active experimentation for gold-standard causal estimates.